 7.1.
-Schema repository
+Schema, registry and profile repository

-All Redfish schemas produced, approved and published by the SPMF are available from the DMTF website at http://redfish.dmtf.org/schemas for download.
-Each folder in the Repository contains both CSDL and JSON Schema formats.
-The schema files are organized on the site in the following manner:
+All Redfish schemas, registries, and profiles published or re-published by the DMTF's Redfish Forum are available from the DMTF website http://redfish.dmtf.org/ for download.
+The files are organized on the site in the following manner: